isaacLepley/Alimus-Public/calendar.md

 ## Workweek

 The typical workweek in Alimus is five days or 40 hours.
-This standard is followed by most denizens of the city, excepting those who must work more to survive and those with enough means to live frivolously.
+This standard is followed by most denizens of the city, but some must work more to survive and others have enough means to live frivolously.

-Workweeks will not necessarily need rolls for results, but a result may be rolled when a character's work is focused on something related to the plot or when otherwise requested.
+Throughout the game, workweeks will not necessarily need rolls for results, but a result may be rolled when a character's work is focused on something related to the plot or when otherwise requested.

 Workweek activities will follow the [downtime rules](https://homebrewery.naturalcrit.com/share/BJZZhstU5G) from Xanathar's Guide.
-The default is workweek activity is Work, although others may fit certain professions better.
+The default workweek activity is **Work**, although others may fit certain professions better.

+Common Workweek activities;

 ## Yearly Calendar